sanchayd/ethereum_contracts/README.md

 The project includes two additional scripts to facilitate NFT minting and metadata retrieval:

-1. `mint_nft.js`: This script allows you to mint new NFTs by providing the headline and article link.
+1. `mint_nft.js`: This script allows you to mint new NFTs by providing the date, headline and article link.
 It interacts with the deployed `DailyNewsNFT` contract and mints NFTs for specified accounts.
 You can customize the script to mint NFTs with different metadata and for different accounts as needed.

 2. `get_metadata.js`: This script retrieves the metadata details of minted NFTs.
 It iterates over a range of token IDs and fetches the metadata associated with each token, including the headline, article link, timestamp, and token URI.
 The script provides a convenient way to verify and test the metadata stored in the smart contract.

 These scripts can be executed using the Truffle CLI and provide a streamlined way to interact with the smart contract for minting NFTs and retrieving their metadata.

+The scripts corresponding to sepolia network are mentioned in TESTING-sepolia.md

 ## Getting Started